Billy Corgan: Family and romantic relationships

-In early 2006, Corgan moved in with Courtney Love and her daughter.
+In early 2006, Corgan moved in with Love and her daughter Frances Bean Cobain.
 According to Love, he had his own wing in her Hollywood Hills mansion.
 Two years later, Love criticized him publicly over his alleged refusal to attend her daughter's sweet 16 party.
 After they parted ways, Corgan stated in a March 2010 interview, "I have no interest in supporting [Love] in any way, shape or form.
 You can't throw enough things down the abyss with a person like that."
 Shortly after, when her band's album Nobody's Daughter was released, Corgan used Twitter to post anger-filled rants against her in reference to two songs he had written, "Samantha" and "How Dirty Girls Get Clean", which ended up on the album without his permission.
 Love then wrote an apology to him on her Facebook account, but the feud continued.
 Corgan took to Twitter to rant against her again.
 She responded to him on Twitter, saying, "All i am is nice about you so if you wanna be mean be mean i don't feel anything. i have too much to feel dear."
 In 2008, he blamed his dedication to music for what he called "a bad marriage and seven bad girlfriends in a row".
 The two eventually reconciled, and Love was invited to perform at Smashing Pumpkins 30th Anniversary Show.
-In 2020, Corgan told Los Angeles Times that only a few people really matter to him and that Courtney is one of them, describing their relationship as a family bond.
+In 2020, Corgan told the Los Angeles Times that only a few people really matter to him and that Courtney is one of them, describing their relationship as a family bond.

 In 2009, Corgan was linked with pop star Jessica Simpson.
 He started dating Australian singer Jessica Origliasso in 2010, and remained in a relationship with her until early June 2012.
 Origliasso blamed their split on their careers forcing them to spend too much time apart.

-He began dating Chloe Mendel in 2013.
-She gave birth to a son named Augustus Juppiter Corgan on November 16, 2015.
-Their second child, a daughter named Philomena Clementine Corgan, was born on October 2, 2018.
+He has been in a relationship with Chloe Mendel since 2013.
+He announced their marriage on September 17, 2023, during the 30th anniversary Siamese Dream show at Madame Zuzu's.
+They had wed the day before, on September 16.
+They have three children together, a son: Augustus Juppiter, born November 16, 2015, and two daughters: Philomena Clementine, born October 2, 2018, and Juno Delphine, born on March 18, 2025.

 On December 19, 2021, Corgan's father, William Dale Corgan, died at age 74.